neondatabase/website/content/docs/guides/branching-github-actions.md

 ### Example

-The following example performs schema diff on a database named `mydatabase` between the `compare_branch` and the `base_branch` branch.
-The `compare_branch` is typically the branch created by the [Create branch](#create-branch-action) action.
-The `base_branch` branch is usually named `main`, which is default name of the root branch created with each Neon project.
-The `username` is the name of the role that owns the database.
+The following example performs a schema diff on a database named `mydatabase` between the `compare_branch` and the `base_branch` branch.

 ```yaml
 steps: